 Getting pregnant when you are on your period is very unlikely.
 However, there is a small chance you can conceive this time during your cycle.

-Can I get pregnant a couple of days after my period has finished?
+Can I get pregnant a couple of days after my period has ended?

 Can I get pregnant just before my period?